Ceramic-Blue-Tim/Guidelines/source/dev_tools.md

 pip install sphinxcontrib-bibtex
 ```

-On linux generated bin are located in user local in so as you may want to create a symbolic link to your /bin.
+On linux generated bin are located in user local so as you may want to create a symbolic link to your /bin.
 ```Bash
 sudo ln -s /home/username/.local/bin/sphinx-autogen /bin/sphinx-autogen
 sudo ln -s /home/username/.local/bin/sphinx-quickstart /bin/sphinx-quickstart